cristicretu/advent_of_code_2020/README.md

 # Advent of Code 2020

-My first time at aoc, trying with cpp and python.
+My first time at aoc - cpp and python

 ### Running the programs